roszpun/vue-collapse/docs/README.md

 #### Data properties

-Every wrapper components stores necessary data properties, which can be used at some point while extending plugin to own needs.
+Every wrapper component stores necessary data properties, which can be used while extending plugin to own needs.

 | Data property | Type |  Description |
 | ------------- |:-------------:|:-------------:|